The Campaign Legal Center's staff, guided by the board of directors, lead the Center in pursuit of its mission.

 BEVERLY G. HUDNUT, SPECIAL COUNSEL

-Beverly G. Hudnut serves as Special Counsel, Secretary, Treasurer, Grants Administrator, and Office Manager for the Campaign Legal Center.
-Ms. Hudnut began work for the Legal Center in May 2009 as a part-time consultant to work for the Committee to Modernize Voter Registration (“CMVR”) as lead staff for CMVR Co-Chair Trevor Potter.
-Ms. Hudnut joined the Legal Center full-time as Special Counsel in January 2010 to work on a bipartisan approach to voter registration reform.
+Beverly G. Hudnut serves as Special Counsel for the Campaign Legal Center where she currently focuses on fundraising and grants management.
+Ms. Hudnut began work for the Campaign Legal Center in May 2009 as a part-time consultant to work for the Committee to Modernize Voter Registration (“CMVR”) as lead staff for CMVR Co-Chair Trevor Potter.
+Ms. Hudnut joined the Campaign Legal Center full-time as Special Counsel in January 2010 to work on a bipartisan approach to voter registration reform.
+Ms. Hudnut has also served as Secretary, Treasurer, and Office Manager for the Campaign Legal Center.

 Ms. Hudnut served as Special Counsel for the John McCain 2008 Legal team where she worked under the direction of campaign General Counsel Trevor Potter to organize and staff the campaign's Honest and Open Election Committee.